 You'll have to live a fair way out of the city to get cheap rent.
 It's hard to find a place.
 Plenty of markets to get cheap food.

 Stay away from bars if you want to live cheap also. about 7 years agoAnswered by Bob via Travellr.com

 There's a site called Gumtree (a bit like CraigsList) where you can see the kind of rent costs in Melbourne.
 I just did a search on Rooms to Share in Melbourne and got this: http://www.gumtree.com.au/s-melbourne/room+share/k0l3001317

 If you're just going for 4-5 months, it'd be best to share a flat than try and get your own place as the minimum lease period is 6 or 12 months.

 As for keeping it cheapish, get a bike!
 Melbourne is flat, easy to ride around and has a huge cycling culture (you could get a 2nd hand cheapie on Gumtree).
 And as Bob says, go to the markets to get food and cook at home.
-There's fabulous food and coffee in Melbourne, but it all adds up. over 6 years ago
+There's fabulous food and coffee in Melbourne, but it all adds up. about 7 years ago